 Sec.
 15. (a) An electing utility shall may submit a jurisdictional separation study, if applicable, and a class cost of service study to the commission, OUCC, and any party to the proceeding.

-(b) The requirements of this section shall not apply to any electing utility that is seeking an equal percentage change to its basic rates and charges for all customer classes.
+(b) The requirements of this section shall not apply to an electing utility seeking an equal percentage change to its basic rates and charges for all customer classes.

-(b) (c) For an investor owned electing utility, the any class cost of service study filed shall include the following information:
+(b) (c) For an investor owned electing utility, the any class cost of service study filed shall include schedules that include the following information:

 (1) Allocation of rate base by rate class.